Mark Sandelin ’75

 Grant specialises in corporate finance and advisory assignments, notably in the areas of valuation, acquisition, restructuring and dispute resolution.
 He has also written a number of Independent Advisors’ reports as well as the New Zealand Takeovers’ Code.

-His son Ben started his five-year journey at Grammar in 2018.
+His son Ben will finish his five-year journey at Grammar in 2022.

-Gita Jayaram joined the Board in 2016 and is a member of the Education and Internationalisation Committees.
+Gita joined the Board in 2016 and is a member of the Education and Internationalisation Committees.

 Gita has a Human Resources background and is Principal of Gita Jayaram Consulting.
 She has over twenty years’ experience in senior HR leadership roles, working and consulting in multi-nationals and state owned enterprises.

-Gita has twins, Arun and Tejas, who are in Form 7 in 2021.
-Arun is the leader of the School's Big Band and Jazz Combo as a bass guitarist, and Tejas was named as a School Prefect and is a photographer in the School's media group.
+Gita’s sons, Arun and Tejas, are recent leavers.
+Arun was in the Big Band and Jazz Combo as a bass guitarist, and Tejas was a School Prefect and a photographer in the School’s media group.

 Mark is CEO at Steel & Tube Holdings Ltd. He has previously held senior executive roles at Fulton Hogan, Fletcher Building and had a 19 year career with ExxonMobil Corporation both overseas and in New Zealand including Managing Director of Mobil Oil New Zealand.